 Don’t let the name fool you – wagon wheel chandeliers look incredibly elegant with modern dining sets.
 These circular, single-tiered styles work well with coastal and farmhouse sets as well.

 With modern design techniques, chandeliers are no longer confined to their traditional tiered styles.
-Opt for a fixture that doubles as a work of art in your dining area.
+Opt for a multi-tier fixture that doubles as a work of art in your dining area.

 Glass orbs also complement a range of dining room styles and décor from farmhouse to glam.
 When grouped together, the look is particularly romantic and creates a charming glow.

-Branch chandeliers are both linear and sculptural and work particularly well above long tables.
+Sputnik chandeliers are both linear and sculptural and work particularly well above long tables.
 Asymmetrical designs make for a contemporary space that won’t get boring from season to season.

 Remember: A little extra time spent finding the right lighting fixtures for your dining room will pay off.
 In the long run, you’ll have both a well-lit dining space and a design you love.